January 28, 2020

 José Lucio Bartolo Faustino and Modesto Verales Sebastián (Nahua) MEXICO

 On May 4,2019, both José Lucio Bartolo Faustino and Modesto Verales Sebstián had attended a meeting with other members of the Emiliano Zapata Popular Indigenous Council of Guerrero (CIPOG-EZ), a partner organization under the National Indigenous Congress and Indigenous Governing Council.
-On their way back home from the meeting in Chilpancingo, Guerrero, both were kidnapped and murdered by narco-paramilitary groups.
+On their way back home from the meeting in Chilpancingo, Guerrero, both were kidnapped and murdered allegedly by narco-paramilitary groups.
 These criminal groups are protected under complicit arms of the Mexican government’s marital and police authorities, which inevitably delays measures seeking justice.
 For years, community members of these two victims have strived to develop their own Community Police to denounce the criminal groups backed by Mexican authorities, but their rights are continuously repressed and disregarded.
 Bartolo Faustino and Verales Sebastián were well-known participants in the Indigenous Council, defenders of Indigenous territories, cultures, and pivotal advocates for their Nahua and Mixtec autonomy.
 Their murder remains unsolved; the National Indigenous Congress, Indigenous Governing Council, and Zapatista Army for National Liberation denounced the injustice and demand that the government be held accountable.

 Leonel Díaz Urbano (Nahua), MEXICO